Miha21222/RoxyTap/README.md

 ![socials page](https://cdn.discordapp.com/attachments/707961272909692979/1288047988798783498/photo_2024-09-24_11-01-51.jpg?ex=66f3c3ab&is=66f2722b&hm=ad57eac5dcdde0337640604e6b124330888220753225800e9f86abcf9ee276cd&)

-A simple pages with list of my socials for people to visit
+A simple page with list of my socials for people to visit

 ### Shop

 ![shop](https://cdn.discordapp.com/attachments/707961272909692979/1288047989155430420/photo_2024-09-24_11-01-52.jpg?ex=66f3c3ab&is=66f2722b&hm=441e8fc3c64edde17c2d5707b3e0be4cbe0e33c26ae1097eedaec6bd584d86e7&)

 A page full of goodies a player can purchase once they have enough points.
-After the purcahse of any items it can't be purchased twice and doesn't stack up
+After the purcahse of any items it can't be purchased again and doesn't stack up
 Main goods include:
 - Boosters (increase the amoint of points player gets from each tap on the main button in home page)
 - Coin/button skins (changes the appearence of the main coin/button, can be changed in Coin selection menu in the Home page)